Drazape/CutClut/README.md

 AdBlock filter that
-- cleans websites by removing
+- Cleans websites by removing
-  - premium content ads
+  - Premium content ads
-  - privacy policies
+  - Privacy policies
-  - other unnecessary elements
+  - Other unnecessary elements
-- blocks ugly fake/unofficial websites with ADs and trackers
+- Blocks ugly fake/unofficial websites with ADs and trackers
-- **New!**: attempts to bypass bot verifications
+- **New!**: Attempts to bypass bot verifications

 # Important information